volcanicpixels/Privacy-Plugin/readme.txt

 Want to make your blog private from prying eyes?
 Well my password protection plugin is perfect for that job; with its intelligent UI and endless features it will make the chore of keeping your data secure and private easy.

+> **NOTE** This plugin will not work on WPEngine due to their very aggressive caching.

+> Use w3-total-cache instead of wp-super-cache

 Features:

 No user accounts - just a single password.
 Easy to use admin panel.

 Premium Features (paid upgrade):

-Multiple passwords
+ - Multiple passwords
-Choose which pages/posts/categories/tags/urls to protect Customize the login page
+ - Choose which pages/posts/categories/tags/urls to protect
+ - Customize the login page
-Make RSS feeds public
+ - Make RSS feeds public
-Protect media files and attachments from hot-linking
+ - Protect media files and attachments from hot-linking

 Please review and vote that it works.